joeridino/JavaScriptProgrammingGuide/README.md

 }
 ```

-### "Classes"
+### Class Syntax
 JavaScript classes must have a function constructor that sets their variables to default values.
 Public variables are not allowed unless the class has data properties only.
 Private variables and functions must be prefixed with an underscore.
+Child classes may access private variables and functions of their ancestors.
+There is no special protected prefix.

 ```JavaScript
 // The Circle class is a data-only class.